If you don’t like Chicago Bears QB Jay Cutler, you will now, because this story makes Jay Cutler a million times more likable.

 Jay cuts him off mid-sentence with: “DOOOONNNNTTTTTT CAAAAAARRRREEEEEE.”

 Bar Stool Sports did an interview with Cutler.
 And he neither confirmed nor denied.
 He said he didn’t remember, but inferred that the fawning guy was likely exaggerating it.
 Cutler didn’t yell or scream.
 I dug up a witness to this story.
 Here’s his story and he’s sticking to it.
+He did say that the yelling part of the story is exaggerated.

 Hear an insipid anecdote?
 “DOOOONNNNTTTTTT CAAAAAARRRREEEEEE.”